 Because these “habit memory systems” are deeply ingrained, even after a new habit is established, it often happens that we slip back to old behavior.
 The longer a habit exists, the stronger the neural connections and the harder it is to change.

 Those are the occasions when other skill sets come into play that enable us to tolerate distress and manage cravings and anxiety.
-Mindfulness practice and the ability to self-motivate when experiencing setbacks, by changing our negative internal self-talk, can also get us back on the path of sustained new habits.
+Mindfulness practice and the ability to self-motivate when experiencing setbacks, by changing negative internal self-talk, can also get us back on the path of sustained new habits.

 As simple as this may sound, acknowledging and identifying a need to change an unproductive habit, while not a guarantee, is a good beginning.
 To change and sustain a new habit we have to form strong brain connections through new powerful associations.
-The more often we do something, the bigger and stronger the neural connection becomes.
+The more we do something, the bigger and stronger the neural connection becomes.

 An important factor in the formation of a habit is a process called ‘context-dependent repetition’ (contextual conditioning).
 Context can involve a place, role or person that has meaning as defined by our belief system.

-For example, imagine that, every time you get home from work each evening, you change your clothes, put on your sneakers and go for a walk.
+For example, imagine that, every time you get home from work, you change your clothes, put on your sneakers and go for a walk.
 When you first change your clothes and put on your sneakers a mental link is formed between the context (getting home) and your response to that context (changing clothes, putting on sneakers).
 Each time you engage those behaviors in response to getting home, this link strengthens, to the point that getting home comes to prompt you to go for a walk automatically, without giving it much earlier thought – a habit has formed.

 The major brain regions implicated in ‘contextual conditioning are the amygdala (emotions), hippocampus (long-term memory), ventromedial prefrontal cortex (decision-making) and the anterior cingulated cortex (conflict and error detector).